 Most modern web-based repository hosting systems such as BitBucket, GitHub, and GitLab provide integrated issue tracking systems and support most, if not all, of the capabilities listed above.

-The Issue Tracking software that are most frequently used by software developers are listed in this article.
-However, in addition to Issue Tracking software, there exist several other options such as Trouble ticket systems used by HelpDesks across the organizations.
-Some of the popular ones are ServiceNow, Remedy, Salesforce, Samanage, Wrike, etc.
+This article lists issue tracking tools that are most frequently used by scientific software developers.
+However, in addition to issue tracking software, there exist several other options, such as trouble ticket systems used by HelpDesks across organizations.
+Some popular ones are ServiceNow, Remedy, Salesforce, Samanage, Wrike, etc.

 Popular Issue Tracking Software

-The following is a short list of Issue Tracking Software that are used or recommended by scientific software developers in the High Performance Computing and Exascale Community.
+The following is a short list of issue tracking software used or recommended by scientific software developers in the high-performance computing.

 JIRA by Atlassian

-TRACKER is another well-established Issue Tracking product, which supports organization needs.
-Its Issue Tracking solution provides a customizable and configurabe, responsive tool which is set to help a project streamline the issue tracking process, effectively manage the workload, and increase productivity.
+Tracker is another well-established issue tracking product, which supports organization needs.
+Its issue tracking solution provides a customizable and configurable, responsive tool that can help a project streamline the issue tracking process, effectively manage the workload, and increase productivity.

 Bugzilla is a web-based general-purpose bugtracker and testing tool originally developed and used by the Mozilla project and licensed under the Mozilla Public License.
 Bugzilla is server software designed to help manage software development.
-Its features are: excellent security to protect confidntialitiy, integrated email capabilities, advanced query tools that can remember your searches.
+Its features include excellent security to protect confidentiality, integrated email capabilities, and advanced query tools that can remember searches.

 Bitbucket is built for professional teams and is a distributed version control system that makes it easy for one to collaborate with their team.